Inflation with $0 \leq c_{\rm s} \leq 1$: Perturbations

 Promoting the canonically normalized variable $\bar{\zeta}_{\bf k}$ to an operator and expanding it in terms of the creation and annihilation operators as

 we find the following equation for the mode function

 where we have expanded the result of $\vartheta$ for the small values of $\epsilon, \eta, s, b$ and we have erased $b$ by using Eq.~\eqref{eta}.
+The exact form of $\vartheta$ for transition between slow-roll and stealth phases are plotted in Figs.~\ref{Fig:vartheta} and \ref{Fig:vartheta-2}.
 In obtaining the above result, we have also assumed that $\dot{b}/bH={\cal O}(\epsilon,\eta,b,s)$ and therefore we have neglected the time variation of the parameter $b$.
 Had we assumed a constant $\beta$, $\vartheta$ would be independent of $\eta$.
 Thus, we have to assume that $\beta$ depends on time in the ansatz Eq.~\eqref{trans-cond} to be able to recover the slow-roll phase.
 Assuming constant $\beta$ is another interesting possibility which can be considered separately.

 In order to solve Eq.~\eqref{EOM-nu} we need to take into account the time dependence of $\cs$ and $\tilde{\alpha}$.
 Then, it is not possible to find an analytical solution for Eq.~\eqref{EOM-nu}.
 However, if the values of $\cs$ and $\tilde{\alpha}$ do not change significantly in time, we can find an analytical solution by treating them approximately constant.
 In this case, the positive frequency Bunch-Davies solution for Eq.~\eqref{EOM-nu} is given by \cite{Aoki:2020ila}